GOP Narrows Voter Registration Gap in Competitive North Carolina

 Since 2016, the growth in North Carolina voters registering as non-affiliated has dwarfed the number of Republican and Democrat registrants.
 Between Election Day 2016 and October of this year, more than 336,000 individuals registered as non-affiliated in North Carolina.

-Rep. Greg Murphy, a Republican running for reelection to North Carolina’s 3rd Congressional District, told Breitbart News that independents would be pivotal in deciding who wins the state this cycle.
+Rep. Greg Murphy, a Republican running for reelection to North Carolina’s Third Congressional District, told Breitbart News that independents would be pivotal in deciding who wins the state this cycle.

 “I think that elections are won, not only in North Carolina, but across the country, by independent voters,” the congressman said.
 “Independent voters are those that don’t want to be identified with one party or another.
 They say, ‘Hey, I’m my own person.
 I want to look at individuals, and that’s how I’ll make my vote.’”